-As an employer, you are not allowed to ask about an individual’s past or present personal health, including operations, hospital visits, doctor’s appointments, etc.
+As an employer, you are not allowed to ask about an individual’s past or present personal health, including operations, hospital visits, or doctor’s appointments.

 13) Could a man do this job?
 We’ve always had a woman.

 Questions about gender are prohibited.
-This includes the individual’s gender, asking if they can work with or supervise the opposite gender, and if a certain gender could perform the tasks required for the job as efficiently as another.
+This includes assuming the individual’s gender.
+It is also best to avoid asking if they can work with or supervise the opposite gender.
+Furthermore, you shouldn’t question if a certain gender could perform the job tasks as efficiently as another.

 14) Were you dishonorably discharged from the military?

-You also have to avoid questions about an individual’s current enrollment in either the National Guard or the Reserves.
+You must avoid questions about an individual’s current enrollment in either the National Guard or the Reserves.

 15) Can I get your Facebook password?

 This was an issue that became heated in 2012 but has since cooled.
-Many states disallow potential or current employers from requesting personal social media logins from interviewees and employees.
+Many states don’t allow potential or current employers from requesting personal social media logins from interviewees and employees.